-Other special event organizers and food vendors must still meet the requirements of the Food Premises Regulation and follow the Special Event Guidelines.
+Other event organizers and food vendors must still meet the requirements of the Food Premises Regulation and follow the Algoma Public Health's Event Guidelines.

-Appendix 3 - Water Supply Requirements
+Appendix 3 - Water SupplyRequirements

-- 1. The water supply shall be piped to strategic locations and provided with connectors for the use of the food vendors. - 2.
+- The water supply shall be provided with connectors for the use of the food vendors. - 2.
 The water supply lines shall be protected against breakage and the water maintained under pressure with backflow preventers. - 3.
 All water spigots must be tagged with a number which corresponds with a food booth's number. - 4.
-No food booths are allowed to share a water spigot.
-This includes food booths operated by the midway, if part of the event. - 5.
-Separate water spigots should be available to the midway (if part of the event) to facilitate the washing of rides without tampering with potable water lines. - 6.
+No food booths are allowed to share a water spigot. - 5.
+Separate water spigots should be available to facilitate the washing of rides (if part of the event) without tampering with potable water lines. - 6.
 All water spigots must be pre-tested by a Public Health Inspector to ensure that the water is potable.
 The entire system shall be flushed and water samples taken at least one week prior to the opening of the event. - 7.
 No food booth is to be set up directly over a water spigot. - 8.
 Disinfection and flushing of the system is to be done on a daily basis.
 Food vendors must do the same with their individual hoses.